-5.1.1 Open-Ended Questions
+5.1.1 Priming Open-Ended Questions

-First, we present responses to open-ended questions asking respondents about their views on trade, immigration, taxation and redistribution, and democracy.
-These questions were framed either positively, neutrally, or negatively, allowing us to examine how the content of responses vary across different framings.
+Part of the treatments involve asking respondents open-ended questions about their views on trade, immigration, taxation and redistribution, and democracy.
+These questions were framed in a priming way - either positively, neutrally, or negatively.
+It is interesting to briefly consider the answers to these questions to get a sense of which specific issues make people angry or optimistic about a policy.